MCDReforged/MCDReforged/docs/source/quick_start.rst

         pip3 install mcdreforged -i https://pypi.tuna.tsinghua.edu.cn/simple

 **DO NOT** download the source files of MCDR and execute them directly, unless you're a developer of MCDR and you know what you are doing

+After MCDR has been installed using pip, you can verify the installation with the following command:

+.. code-block-mcdr-version:: bash

+    $ mcdreforged
+    MCDReforged v@@MCDR_VERSION@@

 Start up
 --------